Best Portable Monitors for Dorm 2026

 What We Love

-- 1.6 lb chassis weight is the lightest in this guide — DGH Dorm-Footprint Fit dimensional pass cleanly per The Strategist
+- 1.6 lb chassis weight is the lightest in this guide — a clean DGH Dorm-Footprint Fit dimensional pass

-- 100% DCI-P3 color coverage matches what film and photography professors use to grade — work that looks right here looks right on the projector
+- 95% DCI-P3 color coverage matches what film and photography professors grade on — work that looks right here looks right on the projector

 - USB-C single-cable workflow keeps the dorm desk clean — no power brick, no separate video cable